Animal African Trypanosomiasis

 AAT is caused by microscopic blood-dwelling parasites called trypanosomes which are transmitted by the bite of a tsetse fly, which acts as the biological vector.
 Once their blood is infected, animals suffer from fever, weakness, lethargy and anaemia which leads to weight loss as well as fertility and milk reduction.
 Eventually, the animal may die.
 Africa has historically endured the greatest burden, but parts of South America and South-East Asia are also affected where the disease is transmitted by other biting flies.

-The disease has a human variant, known as sleeping sickness, which is a debilitating and often fatal disease that affects thousands of people living in rural areas every year.
+The disease has a human variant, known as human African trypanosomiasis (HAT) or sleeping sickness, which is a debilitating and often fatal disease that affects thousands of people living in rural areas every year.

 Trypanosomiasis has afflicted Africa for centuries.
 The celebrated nineteenth century explorer and medical missionary David Livingstone noted during his extensive travels across Africa that the tsetse fly and trypanosomiasis (or fly disease as he called it back then) were major hurdles to the development of the continent.